jameshughes89/cs101/site/topics/values-variables-types/values-variables-types.rst

 .. admonition:: Activity

-    Write a (single-line) Python program that prints a witty message, of your choice.
+    Write a (single-line) Python program that prints a witty message of your choice.

 * Print is a *function* that allows us to print out information to the screen